Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

-Dogs with rear dewclaws are not detrimentally affected by them, they do not impede movement, unless allowed to become overgrown (which is the same for any claw on your dog's feet) and many dogs go through their whole lives having no issues with them.
+Dogs with rear dewclaws are not detrimentally affected by them and they do not impede movement unless allowed to become overgrown (which is the same for any claw on your dog's feet) and many dogs go through their whole lives having no issues with them.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.